Make-School-Courses/hcs3131/README.md

 ## Course Description

-This course will investigate the relevance of gender, race and sexuality to understanding equity in technology and the development of new technologies.
+This course will investigate the relevance of gender, race, ability and sexuality to understanding equity in technology and the development of new technologies.
 We will consider a range of questions including: What are some barriers in equity in Computer Science education?
 How does an organization promote or impede inequality?
 In addition, this course will utilize methodologies which promote engagement with local communities to enhance civic knowledge and improve student civic skills.

 ### Core Curriculum Requirement